 Make your own final confrontation epic.

-NOTE: Even if your novel doesn’t involve violence and the main antagonist is your character’s bitchy mother, you still need that final confrontation.
-That moment when the main character stands her own ground and says, “I’m not your little girl anymore, I’m my own woman,” and walks away to live her own life.
+NOTE: Even if your novel doesn’t involve violence and the main antagonist is your character’s bitchy, controlling mother, you still need that final confrontation—that moment when the main character stands her own ground and says, “I’m not your little girl anymore.
+I’m my own woman,” and walks away to live her own life.